 For all-day breakfast check out Green’s Cafe on Glenayr Avenue.
 Back on Hall Street, Blue Orange is a casual cafe by day and a chic, comfortable restaurant in the evening.
 Similarly, Brown Sugar on Curlewis Street transforms from a beachy cafe by day into a contemporary candlelit venue, serving modern Australian cuisine including a more-ish fish and truffle-oil pie.

 For an authentic taste of India try Bombay to Bondi on Hall Street, a lovely little restaurant that is great value for money.
 It also does BYO, takeaway and home deliveries.
-Walk off dinner on the way to Igloo Zoo down the street for pomegranate and green-tea frozen yoghurt.
+Walk off dinner on the way to Messina Gelato down the street for famous selection of frozen gelato.